 - Must be able to see both ears

-I did a few sessions and got about 5 pictures I thought were passport worthy, I drove back to CVS and had them print one of the pictures from my iPhone.
+I did a few sessions and got 5 pictures I thought were passport worthy.
+I drove back to CVS and had them print one of the pictures from my iPhone.
 It costs the same whether you or CVS takes the picture, but it was worth it to have the double check that it was good and print it in the exact format needed by the passport agency.
 Here’s the final Max baby passport picture:

-Tips for taking a good baby passport picture:
+Tips for taking a good baby passport picture

 - It’s much easier with 2 people

 - Buy a white poster board or use a white sheet as a background

 - Lay baby on poster board and do multiple photo shoots when baby is fed and awake